Pacers vs. Heat Player Props Betting Odds

-Player prop bet odds for Tyrese Haliburton and others are listed when the Miami Heat host the Indiana Pacers at Kaseya Center on Thursday at 7:30 PM ET.
+Bookmakers have listed player props for Jimmy Butler, Tyrese Haliburton and others when the Miami Heat host the Indiana Pacers at Kaseya Center on Saturday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!